-Self-Employment is always on the rise, which brings a surge in Self-Employed Mortgage Applicants in Bristol.
+Self-Employment is always on the rise, which brings a surge in self employed mortgages in Bristol.
 There are now more opportunities than ever to work from work, start a business, and more.
 As an expert Mortgage Broker in Bristol, we rarely see people planning to stay with their first employer from their first year through to retirement.
 They want to change their jobs to improve their personal development and financial situation.

 The minimum you will need to obtain a mortgage is one year’s accounts.
 If you go with a specialist self-employed lender, you will find that they often work off a single year, whereas high street lenders tend to be a little stricter and will want two year’s accounts from you.